drazmazen/drazmazen.github.com/_posts/2014-07-06-coding-shenanigans-and-a-little-bit-of-Hodor.md

     ts.RootFolder.RegisterTaskDefinition("Hodorizer Service Starter", td);
 }
 {% endhighlight %}
 And all that was left was to add this scheduler to be executed in the installer.
-This can be done in Visual Studio, by right-clicking on the installer project and selecting View->Custom Actions:
+This can be done in Visual Studio, by right-clicking on the installer project and selecting View -> Custom Actions:

 ![View Installer Custom Actions]({{ site.url }}/images/installer_view_custom_actions.png)